codestar12/composer-hydra-template/README.md

 name: hydra-test-run
 ```

+Values in yamls loaded last have take precident over values loaded first.
+Because experiment is loaded last all things configured in `configs/experiment/` are the ultimate source of truth.
 Values can also be overwritten/added on the commandline.
 Those values take ultimate precedent.

+✨ProTip✨ to see the final composed config passed to the trainer without running the job add `--cfg job`.

 ```bash
 # Keys defined in the config can be overwritten on the commandline